andr-dev/CS348/README.md

 ### Prerequisites

 To build and run the project, the only technology required is Docker.
-All other dependencies will be intalled into the docker container.
+All other dependencies will be installed into the docker container.
 Follow the instructions at https://docs.docker.com/engine/install/ to get started.

 ### Installation